tigera-solutions/cc-eks-egress-gw/README.md

      --region $REGION
    ```

-6. remove the keypair, if you created one:
+6. Remove the keypair, if you created one:

    ```bash
    aws ec2 delete-key-pair \